macagoraga/cryptofolio/README.md

 ### Requirements
 - Webserver that can serve PHP
+- Webserver must be synchronized with NTP servers (to avoid timing issues when connecting to API's)

 ### Features
-- API integration with Kraken, Bittrex, Binance, Kucoin and Poloniex
+- API integration with many exchanges using [ccxt](https://github.com/ccxt/ccxt) integration.
 - Retrieves your balances and calculates your total portfolio value
 - Add coins manually (that are living in a wallet) or to add them to the watchlist
 - Prices are market average and are calculated in EUR